 Nitty gritty

 Once you’ve tackled the major tasks above, it’s time to get down to the nitty gritty.
 Don’t try to do these on your own: web strategy really is a team sport.
 Work with your web team or, at the very least, do your research.
-There is so much stuff out there available including a great stack of resources right here on this website.
+There is so much stuff out there available, including a great stack of resources right here on this website.

 1. Design and creative

+What is the look/feel/mood/direction you are going for?
 Gather your company logo/s (preferably in vector format for the highest possible resolution) or, even better, provide your branding guidelines to your digital agency.
 Ensure you include: typography style, colour palette and any existing printed collateral you have.

 2. Graphics and images